"Riddle Me This... riddle me that... who's afraid of a big, black Bat?"

-The Sadistic Choice: The Riddler poses one to Batman at the climax: either save Chase or save Robin (a choice that also represents his two personas: Bruce and Batman).
-Obviously, he manages to rescue both, although the movie tries to admit a bit more realism by having Batman make the second catch damn close to reaching the Spikes of Doom.
+Sadistic Choice: The Riddler poses one to Batman at the climax: either save Chase or save Robin (a choice that also represents his two personas: Bruce and Batman).
+Obviously, he manages to rescue both, although the movie tries to admit a bit more realism by having Batman make the second catch damn close to reaching the Spikes Of Doom.

 The novelization, by Peter David, subverts it entirely.
 Batman catches the unconscious Chase, then looks for Robin, only to not find him entirely.
 He wonders if he could've fallen all that way, that fast, and calls out "Robin!" in despair.
 Robin, having braced himself on the inside of the tube, replies "Whatcha want?"

 The comic adaption actually merges the two: Robin initially braces himself in his tube so that Batman can catch Chase, but either can't hold on or falls on purpose, allowing Batman to catch him in turn.